 Fluorescent in Situ Hybridization (FISH)

-This is a special test that uses fluorescent dyes that attach to specific parts of certain chromosomes.
-More chromosomal abnormalities can be seen under a microscope using this technique.
-The information obtained from the FISH analysis helps to distinguish CLL from other forms of leukemia or lymphoma.
+The fluorescent dyes used in this test attach to specific parts of certain chromosomes.
+FISH is very accurate, and most chromosomal abnormalities can be seen under a microscope using this technique.
+Results are available much more quickly from FISH than from cytogenetic analysis.
+In addition, FISH analysis helps to distinguish CLL from other forms of leukemia or lymphoma.
 This test also helps determine whether your CLL is a more aggressive or less aggressive form of the disease.